tkhamez/neucore/doc/Install.md

-Please note that both the web server and console user write the same files to the cache directory, so make sure they can override each other's files, e.g. by putting them into each other's group (the app uses umask 0002 when writing files and directories).
+Please note that both the web server and console user write the same files to the cache directory, so make sure they can override each other's files, e.g. by putting them into each other's group (the app uses umask 0002 when writing files and directories), or simply use the same user.

 If available, the app uses an APCu cache in production mode.
-This must be cleared during an update: depending on the setup, restart the web server or php-fpm.
+It must be cleared during an update: depending on the setup, restart the web server or php-fpm.

 ##### Pre-built Distribution file